Justice (DC Comics): Plot

 Batman is found by Wonder Woman, who is able to return him to sanity with her magic lasso.
 They capture Captain Cold, who reveals the truth: The dream was fabricated by Luthor, Brainiac and Grodd to create a Legion of Doom and use them to destroy the Justice League.
-The mechanical worms were stolen designs from Dr. Sivana, based on Mr. Mind's powers, and Brainiac lobotomized Aquaman to find out if his brain could be used to control Grodd.
-It couldn't, but his baby son's can, and Black Manta kidnaps him.
-Black Adam also joins Luthor's cabal.
+The mechanical worms were stolen designs from Dr. Sivana, based on Mister Mind's powers, and Brainiac lobotomized Aquaman to find out if his brain could be used to control Grodd.
+In the ensuing battle, most of the villains are defeated, but Brainiac, Scarecrow, Poison Ivy, Cheetah, and Black Manta escape.
+The Green Lantern Corps manages to prevent the nuclear armageddon.

-The heroes' sidekicks are mind-controlled by the worms and their loved ones are abducted.
-They discover that the worms are actually turning humans into robots as part of Brainiac's plan to mechanize the Universe, and attack Luthor's city to stop their plans, using armor that protects them from the worms.

-After a big battle, most of the villains are defeated, but Brainiac, Scarecrow, Poison Ivy, Cheetah and Black Manta escape.
-John Stewart is given Jordan's ring and uses it to erase the heroes' secret identities from everyone's minds and to destroy the worms.
-He returns the ring to Hal and they capture the remaining villains and stop Brainiac, who takes control of Earth's nuclear arsenals in order to bring about the nuclear Armageddon from the nightmare.

-Meanwhile, the Joker sabotages Luthor's cities and takes down the Scarecrow.
-Aquaman, Wonder Woman and the Atom quickly take down Black Manta, Cheetah and Poison Ivy, leaving only Brainiac at large.

-After a drawn-out battle, Superman, Red Tornado and Zatanna defeat the villain while the Green Lantern Corps prevents the nuclear Armageddon.
-Luthor, Brainiac and the others are imprisoned and Wonder Woman is taken to Themyscira, the Paradise-Island, where her mother, Queen Hippolyta, restores her with the help of the Gods.

-All returns to normal, but Batman wonders if the Justice League will, one day, really accomplish world peace.
-Meanwhile, in Metropolis, Superman is observed by the Legion of Super-Heroes from the 31st century, a Utopian future, proving that they will succeed one day.

 Continuity

-Justice takes place outside of the regular DC Universe continuity, with most of the characters featured in the story being modern day incarnations of their Silver Age of comic books counterparts.
+Justice takes place outside of the regular DC Universe continuity, with most of the characters featured in the story being modern day incarnations of their Silver Age counterparts.
 The series heavily draws upon the 1970s Super Friends animated series, most notably the Challenge of the Superfriends incarnation, which featured the Legion of Doom as regular characters.

-In an interview, Alex Ross jokingly compared the series to the All-Star Batman and Robin, the Boy Wonder and All-Star Superman, two comics which like Justice take place outside the existing DC Universe.
+In an interview, Alex Ross jokingly compared the series to the All-Star Batman and Robin, the Boy Wonder and All-Star Superman, two comics which, like Justice, take place outside the existing DC Universe.
 All three titles launched within the same time period as part of a wave of continuity-free incarnations of popular DC Universe properties, though Justice did not feature the "All-Star" labeling.